Fero (rapper)

-Feronit Shabani, /sq/; 8 July 1997), known professionally as Fero, is a German-born Kosovar rapper, singer and songwriter.
-After a two-year pause, Fero has returned to making music (rap) and is under the management of Rinor Hykolli, he is also involved into the business world, achieving remarkable success and recognition as a businessman.
+Feronit Shabani (/sq/; 8 July 1997), known professionally as Fero, is a Kosovan rapper, singer and songwriter.
+After a two-year pause, Fero has returned to making music (rap) and is under the management of Rinor Hykolli.

 Life and career

-Feronit Shabani was born on 8 July 1997 into an Albanian family in Germany and now lives in, Kosovo In August 2019, he terminated his contract with On Records and relocated to Berlin, Germany, whereas he established his own music label.
+Shabani was born on 8 July 1997 into an Albanian family in Germany and now lives in, Kosovo In August 2019, he terminated his contract with On Records and relocated to Berlin, Germany, whereas he established his own music label.
 The following months, he released four singles, including "Jom rrit" and "Habibi" both entering the music charts in Albania.

-Fero is currently engaged to Nita Bajrami (Irish Born), who is an accomplished academic and professional.
-She studied law at University College Dublin (UCD) in Dublin, Ireland, and is currently a member of the Institute of Integration of European Affairs (IIEA).
-Nita is also preparing to start her Master's degree in Social Justice and Diplomacy in Dublin.
-Her professional experience includes an internship with the Ministry of Foreign Affairs and Diaspora of the Republic of Kosovo, as well as an internship with the law firm Dillon Eustace in Dublin."

-Fero also has a daughter named Nina whom he had with his ex Wife.

-After retiring from music, the well-known rapper from Gjilan, Fero, decided to venture into the world of business.
+Asides from music, Shabani has invested into small businesses.

+Shabani was in a relationship with Albanian model Arbenita Ismajli, whom he married in 2021.
+They also welcomed a daughter named Nina in 2021.
+In 2023, Shabani was arrested and charged for domestic violence, including physical assault and threats, against Ismajli.
+Ismajli subsequently filed for divorce and took primary custody of their daughter.
+Fero is currently engaged to an Irish woman named Nita Bajrami, who studied law in Ireland.